dessa-oss/atlas/api_docs/sources/mnist_example.md

     Y_test = np_utils.to_categorical(y_test, num_classes)
     return X_train, X_test, Y_train, Y_test
 ```
-In the driver.py, we can create a stage out of the reshape function:
+In the driver.py, we can create a stage out of the preprocess_data function:

 ```python
 """